230 submissions.

 Finals are close.
 Decks are still scattered.
 Judges are reading at different depth.

-Book a university review callEvalLense prepares the structured first read.
+See the workflowEvalLens prepares the structured first read.
 Your team makes the final call.

 Tell us what kind of program you run.
 We will map your workflow, show how the review would work, and walk through a pilot batch.